fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Remove-AzureRmSqlDatabase.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmSqlDatabase** cmdlet removes an azure_2 SQL database.
+The **Remove-AzureRmSqlDatabase** cmdlet removes an Azure SQL database.

-This cmdlet is also supported by the SQL Server Stretch Database service on azure_2.
+This cmdlet is also supported by the SQL Server Stretch Database service on Azure.

 ## EXAMPLES